 MAGIC is a two-zone fire model that predicts the environmental conditions resulting from a fire prescribed by the user within a compartmented structure.
 Essentially, the space to be modeled is subdivided into two control volumes that represent upper and lower layers.
-The fundamental equations for conservation of energy and mass are solved in each control volume as the fire heat release rate develops over time.
+The fundamental equations of conservation of energy and mass are solved in each control volume as the fire heat release rate develops over time.
+The thermal conditions of the control volumes are the boundary conditions for localized heat transfer problems solved at the surfaces and targets in the room.